ropensci/stats19/README.md

 <img src="man/figures/README-crash-time-plot-1.png" alt="" width="100%" />

-Note that cycling manifests distinct morning and afternoon peaks (see Lovelace, Roberts, and Kellar 2016 for more on this).
+Note that cycling manifests distinct morning and afternoon peaks (see Lovelace et al. 2016 for more on this).

 ## Usage in research and policy contexts